-You can download a copy of this vaccine injury case here.
+You can read the actual decision on the Court of Federal Claims website: Case Number 16-119V: MMR Vaccine; Encephalopathy.
 Thankfully, this family reached out to our vaccine injury team and we were able to help them, says attorney Diana Stadelnikas.
 Vaccine injury cases are medically and legally complex; I cannot stress enough how important it is to work with an attorney who has experience representing injured families in the Vaccine Program to successfully navigate the complexities, urges Stadelnikas.
 The outcome here was a result of hard work, devotion and the collaborative efforts of our experienced team.

 The attorneys at Maglio Christopher & Toale, P.A. have extensive experience representing people in the National Vaccine Injury Compensation Program (NVICP).